hunterjackson/docs/source/cassandra-sink.rst

     #Insert mode, select 3 fields and rename from topicB and write to tableB
     INSERT INTO tableB SELECT x AS a, y AS b and z AS c FROM topicB

+    #Insert mode, select 3 fields and rename from topicB and write to tableB with TTL
+    INSERT INTO tableB SELECT x AS a, y AS b and z AS c FROM topicB TTL=100000

 Error Polices